 Physical evidence will be kept in secure, locked rooms and online evidence will be stored on secure platforms.

 There may be instances where evidence or parts of it will need to be shared by the Inquiry with other individuals or organisations.
-This will only ever be done in line with our Privacy Information Notice.
+This will only ever be done in line with our Privacy Information Notice and Safeguarding Statement.
 If you have requested to remain anonymous, the Inquiry team will do everything they can to ensure the information cannot be attributed to you.

 The Inquiry may refer to evidence provided within its final report.
 Where this happens, the Inquiry may remove some personal details or refer to evidence on an anonymised basis.
 The Inquiry will also contact you in advance to let you know that this is happening and ask you to provide any comments or concerns which you may have.